AndrewJakubowicz/explainmypet.com/content/posts/what-am-i-vaccinating-my-dog-against.md

 There are two types of adenoviruses - CAV-1 and CAV-2.
 CAV-1 causes the disease process we just discussed and CAV-2 causes respiratory disease and is classified as one of the viruses implicated in the kennel cough complex.
 The CAV-2 vaccine is the most comonly used vaccine 9it does not cause blue eye) and provids protection against both CAV-1 and CAV-2.

-The vaccination against adenovirus has been very successful
+Thanks to the CAV vaccine, cases of this disease are not often seen today.
+Like with the other diseases mentioned it is very improtant that all dogs recieve this vaccine to protect against this potentially fatal disease.

 # Non-core vaccines
-The non-core vaccinations are those vaccines that are only required if you feel they fit with your dog's lifestyle.
+The non-core vaccinations are a group of vaccines not considered essential for every pet dog.
+THey are only required if they fit with your dog's lifestyle.

 ## Leptospirosis